Professional Service Bureau Debt Collection Harassment?

 763-588-1202, 425-318-1124, 800-798-1674, 877-688-2268, 800-388-0013, 763-287-1302, (763) 588-1202, (425) 318-1124, (800) 798-1674, (877) 688-2268, (800) 388-0013, (763) 287-1302, 7635881202, 4253181124, 8007981674, 8776882268, 8003880013, 7632871302

-If the answer is yes, then you are receiving calls from a known PSB number.
-You may be a victim of PSB phone harassment.
+If yes, then you are receiving calls from a PSB number.
+You may be a victim of Professional Service Bureau debt collection harassment.
 The list above is not all the numbers that PSB uses.
 The calls can be from a different number and it still be Professional Service Bureau calling you.
 Contact our office right away so we can start the process to stop PSB from calling you illegally.
 Above all, no one should live with harassment!

 The Fair Debt Collection Practices Act (FDCPA) is a federal law that regulates the behavior of debt collectors, including Professional Service Bureau.
-The FDCPA prohibits debt collectors from engaging in abusive or unfair practices, such as:
+The FDCPA prohibits debt collectors from using abusive or unfair practices, such as:

 • Using abusive or obscene language